SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 lines 111-113).
 If I’m correct, I encourage the authors to make this point explicitly in Figure 1’s caption.**

+That’s correct, we added a sentence to the caption as you suggested.

 **Figure 3: I suggest changing the label for “de novo” to “OptiClust (de novo)” or similar to emphasize that OptiClust was being used for those benchmark tests.**

+In Figure 3, we show results from *de novo* clustering with both the OptiClust algorithm in mothur (red triangles) and VSEARCH (blue triangles).
+Changing the label to “OptiClust (*de novo*)” would not be accurate, as VSEARCH does not use the OptiClust algorithm.
+Instead, we changed the red color label from “mothur” to “OptiClust (\_de novo) or OptiFit” in Figure 3.

 **Figure 3: The second sentence in the caption (“Each dataset…”) is difficult to follow due to its structure.
 I suggest rewriting to make it clear that de novo clustering was performed with OptiClust, and 4 different reference based trials were performed (self-split (referencing the OptiClust-ed reference subset), referencing GG, SILVA, & RDP).**

+We edited the caption to make the workflow more clear.